awsdocs/aws-dms-step-by-step/doc_source/chap-rdsoracle2aurora.steps.connectoracle.md

 1. Choose **SQL**, then choose **Execute All**\.

    When you run the script, you will get an error message indicating that user **HR** does not exist\.
 You can ignore this error and run the script\.
-The script drops the user before creating it,which generates the error\.
+The script drops the user before creating it, which generates the error\.

 1. Verify the object types and count in **HR** Schema were created successfully by running the following SQL query\.